awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

    You have now added a default set of CodeBuild access permissions to an IAM group or IAM user\.
 Skip the rest of the steps in this procedure\.

 1. In an empty directory on the local workstation or instance where the AWS CLI is installed, create a file named `put-group-policy.json` or `put-user-policy.json`\.
-If you use a different file name, substitute it throughout this procedure\.
+If you use a different file name, be sure to use it throughout this procedure\.

    ```
    {